core-wg/senml-more-units/draft-ietf-core-senml-more-units.md

-* The Byte.  {{IEC-80000-13}} defines both the bit (item 13-9.b) and the byte (item 13-9.c, also called octet) as alternative names for the coherent unit one for the purpose of giving storage capacity and related quantities.
+* The Byte.  {{IEC-80000-13}} defines both the bit (item 13-9.b) and the byte (item 13-9.c, also called octet) as alternative names for the coherent unit used for dimensionless quantities, for the purpose of giving storage capacity and related quantities.
 While the name octet is associated with the symbol o, this is in wide use only in French-speaking countries.
 Globally more wide-spread is the